gregtomasch/EM7180_SENtral_Calibration/README.md

 Be sure to cover the jaws of the metal clamps with insulating material (such as one or more layers of heat-shrink tubing) to keep from shorting out any circuitry on the microcontroller/USFS boards.
 Caution should be exercised to avoid mechanically damaging any components on either of the circuit boards.
 Now that we have a means of safely holding the USFS in any desired orientation, the remainder of the accelerometer calibration is straightforward:

 * Start with the X-axis in the +1g condition
-    - Orient the USFS so that the X-axis accelerometer reads its maximum *positive* value and the Y-axis and Z-axis accelerometers read <+/-30mg
+    - Orient the USFS so that the X-axis accelerometer reads its maximum *positive* value and the orthogonal (Y-axis and Z-axis) accelerometers read <+/-30mg
     - Send a "1" over the Arduino serial interface
     - It will only take a few seconds for the microcontroller to collect, average and store the data to the EEPROM
 * Re-orient the USFS so that the X-axis accelerometer reads its maximum *negative* value and the Y-axis and Z-axis accelerometers read <+/-30mg
-    - Send a "1" over the Arduino serial interface and wait for the data to be saved to the EEPROM
+    - Send a "1" over the Arduino serial interface and wait for the data to be collected and saved to the EEPROM
     - This completes calibration data collection for the X-axis accelerometer
 * Repeat this procedure for Y-axis +1g, Y-axis -1g, Z-axis +1g and Z-axis -1g to complete acceleromter calibration for the Y and Z axes.
 Remember to maintain the readings on the two orthogonal axes to be <+/-30mg
+* Next, **power-cycle** the microcontroller/USFS for the new calibration to take effect and open the Arduino serial monitor.
+You should now see six new accelerometer calibration values in the startup screen
+* When the main loop starts running, you should see that the accelerometers now read within a few mg of "+/-1000" when aligned to gravity
+* If one or more of the axes does not meet your accuracy expectations, simply repeat the calibration procedure for that axis and re-check the results...

+### Magnetometer Calibration